HIPAA Compliance with Kubernetes: The Security Rule

 Technical vulnerability management aims at minimizing the risk of a vulnerability leaking into production, thereby facilitating a data theft.
 For a Kubernetes cluster, vulnerability management occurs at several levels.
 First, the base Operating System (OS) image needs to be kept minimal and needs to be regularly updated.
 Indeed, a minimal base OS image reduces the attack surface.
 Preferably, the OS image should contain just enough for a Kubernetes cluster, such as the Docker Daemon and kubelet.
 Regular updates mitigate vulnerabilities such as the infamous DirtyCOW Linux kernel vulnerability or the Kubernetes Service-Side Request Forgery.
 Second, container images need to be regularly scanned for vulnerabilities and updated accordingly.
 Harbor offers a container registry integrated with the Trivy vulnerability scanner.
 Trivy can not only scan system packages, like APT and Yum, but also application dependencies like Pipenv and NPM.

-To help HIPAA-regulated entities, Elastisys has carefully integrated all of the above in our open-source Compliant Kubernetes (CK8s) distribution.
-We provide 24/7 support or should you want to keep in-house resources dedicated to your core business, we also offer CK8s as a managed service with enterprise grade SLAs and Business Associate Agreements (BAA).
+To help HIPAA-regulated entities, Elastisys has carefully integrated all of the above in our open-source Welkin distribution.
+We provide 24/7 support or should you want to keep in-house resources dedicated to your core business, we also offer Welkin as a managed service with enterprise grade SLAs and Business Associate Agreements (BAA).

 Contact us to find out more!